Global Theater Initiative

 Celebrating 10 Years of Global Theater Initiative (ITI-U.S.)

 Since 2016, The Lab and Theatre Communications Group (TCG) have shared leadership of ITI-U.S. as part of the Global Theater Initiative.
 Dedicated to humanizing world affairs through theatre, the Global Theatre Initiative (GTI) fosters interconnectedness among theatre makers worldwide in pursuit of a just and thriving global theatre ecology.
-By combining the unique reach of TCG’s international programming with the Lab’s distinctive experience in humanizing global politics through the power of performance, GTI honors and intersects with the work so many theatre colleagues have invested in, cross-cultural exchange and understanding.
+By combining the unique reach of TCG’s international programming with The Lab’s distinctive experience in humanizing global politics through the power of performance, GTI honors and intersects with the work many theatre colleagues have invested in cross-cultural exchange and understanding.

 International Theatre Institute (ITI), an international non-governmental organization (NGO), was founded in Prague in 1948 by UNESCO and the international theatre community.
 Today, the mission of ITI is to promote the international exchange of knowledge and practice in theatre arts in order to consolidate peace and friendship between peoples, to deepen mutual understanding and increase creative co-operation between all people in the theatre arts.